caffeine-garden/caffeine-garden/README.md

 stretch for now...

+- [ ] figure out why mobile dimensions are weird (is it a pixel density thing)
-- [ ] display ERROR on mobile landscape mode lol cuz it barely works
+- [ ] or display ERROR on mobile landscape cuz it barely works
 - [ ] speech bubbles for creature bios (gardener profiles)
 - [ ] SCRAPER NO SCRAPING – FIGURE OUT HOW TO AVOID BIG CORP LLM SCALPELS